partkeepr/ExtJS4/docs/guides/application_architecture/README.md

         }
     }

-We're still reading the data from `users.json`, but any updates will be sent to `updateUsers.json`.
-This is just so that we can return a dummy response so we know things are working.
-The `updateUsers.json` file just contains `{"success": true}`.
+We're still reading the data from `users.json` but any updates will be sent to `updateUsers.json`.
+This is just so we know things are working without overwriting our test data.
+After updating a record, the `updateUsers.json` file just contains `{"success": true}`.
+Since it is updated through a HTTP POST command, you may have to create an empty file to avoid receiving a 404 error.

 The only other change we need to make is to tell our Store to synchronize itself after editing, which we do by adding one more line inside the updateUser function, which now looks like this:

     updateUser: function(button) {
         var win    = button.up('window'),